G.I. Joe: Retaliation: Critical response

-The review aggregator Rotten Tomatoes reported an approval rating of 29% based on 180 reviews, with an average rating of 4.5/10.
+On Rotten Tomatoes it has an approval rating of 29% based on 180 reviews, with an average rating of 4.5/10.
 The website's critical consensus reads, "Though arguably superior to its predecessor, G.I.
 Joe: Retaliation is overwhelmed by its nonstop action and too nonsensical and vapid to leave a lasting impression."
-At Metacritic, which assigns a weighted average rating to reviews, the film has an average score of 41 out of 100, based on 31 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 41 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Alan Scherstuhl of The Village Voice wrote in a positive review that "this [movie] pushes right past competent into mostly legitimately enjoyable" but added that "the movie is still dumb as catbutt.
 It's an honest and accomplished dumbness, however, where the stupidest stuff seems to be there because the movie would be less fun without it."
 The Hollywood Reporter's Todd McCarthy was critical about the film's use of 3D and accurate reflection of the franchise's comic book and cartoon origins, but predicted it would still earn better than its predecessor, G.I.
 Joe: The Rise of Cobra.
 Owen Gleiberman of Entertainment Weekly gave the film a grade of "B−", calling it "well-executed technocratic action fluff" and commented: "In its dehumanized and trivial way, it's a triumph of razor-sharp, hyper-violent style over formulaic substance ...
 Hollywood has now evolved to the point that it can deliver these kinds of thrills with maximum brute force and keep the impact so light that the result can still be regarded as a 'harmless' diversion for 14-year-olds."
 Glen Heath Jr. of Slant Magazine gave it two out of four stars, criticizing the film's "cut-happy style" and plot, but lauding the action sequences and Chu's direction as "poetry in high-speed motion."